 ………………………………………..

-BC1.4.4 Receipt Of BM Unit Data Prior To Gate Closure
+BC1.4.4 Receipt of BM Unit Data Prior To Gate Closure

 BM Participants submitting Bid-Offer Data, in respect of any BM Unit for use in the Balancing Mechanism for any particular Settlement Period in accordance with the BSC, must ensure that Physical Notifications and Bid-Offer Data for such BM Units are received in their entirety and logged into The Company’s computer systems by the time of Gate Closure for that Settlement Period.
 In all cases the data received will be subject to the application under the Grid Code of the provisions of BC1.4.5.